J0BB0T/Real/Docs/RealNotoriety.md

 ### Parameters

  * `Position` - Position To Move To.
- * `Hide` - Wether To Hide Under The Map While Moving.
+ * `Hide` - Whether To Hide Under The Map While Moving.

 ---